lukasjoc/fromthetransistor/docs/fpga.md

 - etc

 Logic types in an fpga or any **oscilliated** circuit
+---
 - Combinatorial (single State logic, takes present state into account eg. 3-input LUT(8LA))
 - Sequential Logic (Two State logic takes past and present states into account eg. d-ff)

 Metastability:
+---
 - "metastable" unknown/non-deterministic output from flip flop  (so no clue if 1 or 0 mmh shit... but why)
 - ahh setup/hold time violations.. what??

-Setup/ Hold Time:
+Setup/Hold Time:
+---
-- the time before a clock edge for an inout to be stable again
+- T(su) the time before a clock edge for an inout to be stable again
-- the time after the clock edge for an input to be stable again
+- T(h) the time after the clock edge for an input to be stable again

 The concept Clock in a synchronous  (Ckl)
+---
 - we use an oscilliator which is device that creates swings
  - this mainly using quartz and so on to create swings
 - steady stream of low to high to low voltage is made available from this quartz crystal
 - the faster the clock the faster the design will run

 Clock Domain(CD)
+---
 - each clock forms a clock domain (CD)
 - thats's easy but we are talking about how to get from one clock to another (Crossing CD's) and not suffer to much from metastibility?